MeekYapoma/BikesSales-Insights/README.md

 # BikesSales-Insights
 This project explores the bike sales data using SQL.
-The data includes information on bike sales, customers from coutries provided in the dataset.
+The data includes information on bike sales, customers from countries provided in the dataset.